 Acute eosinophilic pneumonia (AEP)

-Acute eosinophilic pneumonia (AEP) usually manifests with fever, dyspnoea and hypoxia and shows with rapid improvement when treated with steroids.
+Acute eosinophilic pneumonia (AEP) usually manifests with acute onset fever, severe dyspnoea and hypoxia for <5 days with rapid progression and shows rapid improvement when treated with steroids and usually no relapse after treatment.
 Pulmonary lavage reveals > 25% eosinophils.
-The etiology of AEP is unknown.
+The aetiology of AEP is unknown.
 It has been suggested that it may represent acute hypersensitivity to an inhaled antigen.
 CT findings include bilateral patchy areas of ground-glass opacity and interlobular septal thickening.

 Chronic eosinophilic pneumonia (CEP)

-Chronic eosinophilic pneumonia is characterised by homogeneous peripheral airspace consolidation, which responds to steroid treatment.
+Chronic eosinophilic pneumonia is characterised by homogeneous peripheral airspace consolidation lasting >6 months, which responds to steroid treatment.
 This appearance results in a reverse bat's wing appearance.
 About 50% of patients with CEP have asthma.
 CEP may be difficult to differentiate from Churg-Strauss syndrome (CSS).
 While CEP has homogeneous peripheral airspace consolidations, the consolidations in CSS tends to be more lobular in distribution.
 In addition, CSS tends to have centrilobular nodules.

 Idiopathic hypereosinophilic syndrome (IHS)